nononovak/otwadvent2019-ctfwriteup/day25_lost_in_maze.md

 ![maze sample](./images/day25_maze.png)

-Experimenting with key presses reveals that only the characters W, A, S, D do anything and correspond to the standard forward, left turn, backward, and right turn.
+Experimenting with key presses reveals that only the characters `W`, `A`, `S`, `D` do anything and correspond to the standard forward, left turn, backward, and right turn.
 Annoyingly, with `nc` you have to press enter after each keypress.
-Furthermore, forward and backward do not advance you one grid square (if possible), and turning only gets you a little way toward the next direction.
+Furthermore, forward and backward do not advance you one grid square (if not blocked) and turning only gets you a little way toward the next direction (about five presses to turn 90 degrees).
 Turning also doesn't line up exactly right with the coordinates of the grid so you are often put into positions where you have to adjust left or right after pressing forward a bit.

 Helpfully, the service does present a "GPS" view of local spaces in the grid.
 I mostly relied on this grid for navigation and if I had to look at the maze in ASCII art alone this would have been much harder.